...Highlights: hammerhead sharks, shark action, manta rays, dolphins, turtles, great macro life/ marine diversity...

 ...Diving environment: healthy reefs, wall diving, wrecks, beginner and advanced divers, off the beaten track...

 Malapascua is a small and delightful tropical island just off the northernmost tip of Cebu right in the heart of the Philippines.
 With a lush green interior, white sand beaches and clear blue shallows, it is a picture of the island idyll.
-Best known for the chances of encountering thresher sharks, Malapascua is in fact a very varied dive destination, with a wide range of sites and amazing creatures, large and small.
+Best known for the chance of encountering thresher sharks, Malapascua is really a diverse dive destination, with a wide range of sites and amazing creatures, large and small.

 Cebu is a renowned hotspot for diving in the Philippines, with Malapascua being the jewel in its crown.
-While the list of exciting creatures features white tip reef sharks, hammerhead sharks, tuna, barracuda, sea snakes and amazing macro from mandarinfish to mantis shrimps, most divers come with thresher sharks in mind.
+While the list of exciting creatures features white tip reef sharks, hammerhead sharks, tuna, barracuda, sea snakes, and amazing macro marine life from mandarinfish to mantis shrimps, most scuba divers come with thresher sharks in mind.

-Alopias pelagicus, the pelagic thresher shark, can grow up to 6m in length, which includes their characteristic whip-like tail.
+Alopias pelagicus, the pelagic thresher shark, can grow up to 3m in length, not including their characteristic and extraordinarily long whip-like tail.
 This is the species seen here, as opposed to other species like the common or bigeye threshers.
-Malapascua is one of the best places for diving with thresher sharks in the whole world!
+Malapascua is one of the best places in the whole world for diving with thresher sharks where they frequently visit cleaning stations.
+Elsewhere they are normally found in the deep waters of the Indian and Pacific oceans and rarely above the continental shelf.

 The range of diving in Malapascua varies from flat coral gardens to sheer walls; from muck dives over a sandy floor to fascinating wrecks.
 There are enough sites here to do several days of top quality diving, which is why it is included in so many Philippine liveaboard boats' routes.